bluemarblepayroll/dappy/README.md

 results = blueprint.write!(temp_path, store)
 ````

-This will now produce two files within a `storage\YYYY\MM\DD` directory in the relative path.
+This will now produce two files within a `storage/YYYY/MM/DD` directory in the relative path.
 These files were initially written within the temporary store, but then moved after completion.

 ### Custom Stores